postmanlabs/labs-docs/src/pages/docs/getting-started/settings.md

 ## Shortcuts

-The **Shortcuts** tab displays all of the keyboard shortcuts available in Postman.
+The **Shortcuts** tab displays all the keyboard shortcuts available in Postman.
 To turn off keyboard shortcuts, select the **Shortcuts** toggle.

 Some shortcuts aren't available in Postman for Web.
 Also, shortcut modifier keys may differ depending on your operating system.
 For example, to open a new tab in the Postman app on macOS, select **⌘+T**.
 To open a new tab in the Postman app on Windows or Linux, select **Ctrl+T**.